CMPSC-580-Allegheny-College-Spring-2024/own-project-wolff01/src/README.md

 ## Requirements

-TODO: Include the software and hardware needed to run your prototype.
-Be sure to specify the  versions of software used in your prototype.
+Versions needed to run the code:

+Python: 3.10.6 or higher
+Streamlit: 1.31.1

 ## Using the Prototype